handika231/dart-codewars/README.md

-# dart-codewars-8kyu
+# dart-codewars
-solve problem from codewars 8 kyu
+solve problem from codewars